MicrosoftDocs/power-automate-docs/articles/minit/general-information.md

 Individual operations are divided into two basic groups:

-- [**Aggregation operations**](aggregations.md) - input of aggregation operation is a set of values for which the resulting value will be calculated (e.g. average, maximum, ...)
+- [**Aggregation operations:**](aggregations.md) Input of aggregation operation is a set of values for which the resulting value will be calculated (for example, average, maximum, and more.)

-- **Scalar operations** - the input of scalar operation is one or more values for which the resulting value will be calculated (e.g. absolute value of the number, obtaining part of the tax, ...)
+- **Scalar operations:** The input of scalar operation is one or more values for which the resulting value will be calculated (for example, absolute value of the number, obtaining part of the tax, and more.)

-Operations can use [constants](constants.md), can be combined using [unary or binary operators](unary-operators.md) (addition, subtraction, ...) or nested.
+Operations can use [constants](constants.md), can be combined using [unary or binary operators](unary-operators.md) (for example, addition, subtraction, and more) or nested.
 Exceptions are aggregation operations that are not be able to be nested further.

 Scalar operations also include operations to obtain a value (event, case, ...), either directly available in the form of an attribute or in the form of derived statistics (event duration).

 Some operations also support specifying the context for which the operation is evaluated.
-This is particularly important for aggregation operations that can aggregate values e.g. only for specific activity, or for all activities or events.
+This is important for aggregation operations that can aggregate values, for example, only for specific activity, or for all activities or events.
 The implicit context resulting from the metric context or the parent operation context is also supported.

-Metric formula can return one of the [supported data types](data-types-custom-metrics.md) (data types for specific formulas are defined in the corresponding section of this chapter next to the formula syntax definition).
+Metric formula can return one of the [supported data types](data-types-custom-metrics.md) (data types for specific formulas are defined in the corresponding section of this topic next to the formula syntax definition).

 ### Aggregation operations